The 15 Best Dinosaur Movies That Aren't Jurassic Park

 The VelociPastor

 You know exactly what you're getting into with a movie titled "The VelociPastor."
 This movie has the kind of premise that the "the perfect movie doesn't exi—" meme was invented.
-A Catholic priest in China is convinced by a sex worker to battle ninjas after discovering his power to transform into a dinosaur.
+A Catholic priest in China is convinced by an erotic worker to battle ninjas after discovering his power to transform into a dinosaur.
 That isn't even the half of it, as the actual movie winds up being even more bonkers than the plot.
 Unlike so many B-movies, "The VelociPastor” doesn't even try to be good.
 Instead, it dives headfirst into its schlocky setup with the abandon of teenagers making a movie on weekends.

 In fact, I wouldn't be surprised if some home movies have a bigger budget than this.
 For example, the dinosaur suit is literally the kind of inflatable costume you can buy on Amazon for 60 bucks.
 Yet despite its non-existent budget, hammy acting, and a plot that sounds like something I would've come up with in third grade, "The VelociPastor" is better than much bigger movies.
 Yes, better.
 Unlike countless multi-million dollar blockbusters that treat you like an idiot, "The VelociPastor" fully embraces its idiocy over its lightning-fast, 75-minute runtime.
 Watch "The VelociPastor" and you will be amazed, you may be appalled, but you will not be bored.